Need Help? - Phone us: 01908 503482

 The range of fabrics be they patterns, along with plain colours offer a wide choice.

-All blinds are supplied with blinds safety features.
+All commercial verticals blinds are supplied with blinds safety features.
 A wand is meant to reduce the danger of strangulation.
 Alternatively, motorising the blinds removes the needs for cords.

 Whenever, selecting a fabric suitable for these windows, fire retardant fabrics ought to be chosen.
 Certain fabrics combine fire resistant material along with blackout properties.
 However, a halo effect, allowing light to bleed around the edges often occurs even using a blackout fabric.